The KMS Condition for the homoclinic equivalence relation and Gibbs probabilities: Construction of the -Algebra

 This probability is sometimes called quasi-stationary (see \cite{LM1}).

 The next claim was proved on \cite{Reullenoncommutative}.
 For completeness we will present a proof of this claim with full details.

-\begin{theorem} If the probability $\alpha$ on $\Omega$ is a $C^{*}$-Gibbs probability with respect to $V$ and $\beta$, then, $\alpha$ is a KMS probability for the modular function $\beta \,V$.
-That is, the associated $\hat{\alpha}$ is a $C^*$ dynamical state for the $C^*_r (G)$ algebra given by the groupoid obtained by the homoclinic equivalence relation.
+\begin{theorem} If the probability $\alpha$ on $\Omega$ is a $C^{*}$-Gibbs probability with respect to $V$ and $\beta$, then, $\hat{\alpha}$ is a KMS probability for the modular function $\beta \,V$.
+The associated $\hat{\alpha}$ is a $C^*$ dynamical state for the $C^*_r (G)$ algebra given by the groupoid obtained by the homoclinic equivalence relation and satisfies the KMS boundary condition.

 \end{theorem}